ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/test-document-the-code/debug-ballerina-programs.md

 ## Debugging overview

-The Ballerina VS Code extension offers three types of sessions (i.e., program, test, and remote).
-Debugging can be done using CodeLens or configurations in a `launch.json file`.
+The Ballerina VS Code extension offers three types of debugging sessions (i.e., program debugging, test debugging, and remote debugging).
+Debugging sessions can be initiated using CodeLens or configurations in a `launch.json file`.
 It also provides a **Debug Console** to view the output and perform various debugging scenarios.

 >**Info:** For more information on the debugging sessions and methods, go to <a href="https://wso2.com/ballerina/vscode/docs/debug-the-code/debugging-overview/" target="_blank">Debug sessions</a>.